-Biologist holder of a doctorate in geostatistics and an HDR (2012), his expertise is in processing ocean colour data in the optically-complex waters of the coastal areas.
-He has defined an algorithm (OC5) that is now commonly used for assessing the chlorophyll concentration and the non-algal suspended particulate matter in the waters of the North-West European Shelf.
-This algorithm is applied at Ifremer but also at CMEMS (Copernicus Marine Environment Monitoring Service).
+A biologist holding a PhD in geostatistics and an HDR (2012), the expertise of Francis GOHIN concerns the processing of ocean "colour" data in the optically complex waters of coastal areas.
+He has defined an algorithm (OC5) that is now commonly used to evaluate the concentration of chlorophyll and non-algal suspended particles present in the waters of the north-western European shelf.
+This algorithm is applied at Ifremer as well as at CMEMS (Copernicus Marine Environment Monitoring Service).

-He is involved in two European projects: JMP EUNOSAT (Joint Monitoring Programme for assessing the EUtrophication of the NOrth-Sea using SATellite and in situ data) and Sentinel-3-EUROHAB.
-The second project, 2018-2021, aims at using Sentinel-3 for assessing the water quality and the Harmful Algal Blooms in the surface waters of the English Channel.
+He is involved in two European projects: JMP EUNOSAT (Joint Monitoring Programme for assessing the EUtrophication of NOrth-Sea using SATellite and in situ data) and Sentinel-3-EUROHAB.
+This second project, which runs from 2018 to 2021, aims to use Sentinel-3 to assess the water quality and harmful algal blooms on the surface waters of the Channel.